Chalk home page

 Make sure your resolvers operate inside a single feature space

-Resolver inputs and outputs must belong to the same feature set, but joins can allow resolvers to connect data between feature sets.
+Resolver inputs and outputs must belong to the same feature class, but joins can allow resolvers to connect data between feature classes.

 Transform your Chalk DataFrame to Pandas or Polars